 Title course

 Credits 30 ECTS

 Code E-HMVT20-ES

-Entry requirements The student should have relevant experience in the following fields: • Programming skills: basic experience in writing programs for a compiler or interpreter language, such as C, C++, Python, Pascal or Matlab• Mathematics: Matrix vector processing, solving sets of linear equations• Basics of control engineering: transfer functions, block schemes, system responses• Project management: experience with working in project groups, writing a plan of approach, parallel planning, goal oriented working• Basic skills in digital electronics, reading and drawing schematics • Experience with real-time systems and/or data-communication is an advantage.
+Entry requirements The student should have relevant experience in the following fields: Programming skills: basic experience in writing programs for a compiler or interpreter language, such as C, C++, Python, Pascal or Matlab• Mathematics: Matrix vector processing, solving sets of linear equations• Basics of control engineering: transfer functions, block schemes, system responses• Project management: experience with working in project groups, writing a plan of approach, parallel planning, goal oriented working• Basic skills in digital electronics, reading and drawing schematics • Experience with real-time systems and/or data-communication is an advantage.

 Semester 1

 Method Lectures, workshops

 Lecturer(s) ir.
 F. Theinert

 Learning outcomes By following the minor Embedded Systems the student will learn to design state-of-the-art microcontroller systems and will thereafter be able to apply this

 Recommended or required reading/tools t.b.d

 Assessment methods Written exam

 Level Third or fourth year

-Course content Today Embedded Systems are found in many devices and are used in a large variety of instruments and applications.
-Most users do not know that their device contains an embedded system.
-Examples of applications are washing machines, telephones, heating devices, automobiles, consumer devices, medical appliances, measuring devices, internet connected devices (IoT knowledge to realize prototypes using professional and modern tools and components.
+Course content Your phone contains an embedded system.
+Your dishwasher, fitness tracker and smart thermostat do as well.
+You probably were aware of that, but most users aren't.
+What is an embedded system?
+Well, it's a combination of computer hardware and software designed for a specific function.
+Embedded systems may also function within a larger system.
+The systems can be programmable or have a fixed functionality.
+Do you want to design new things and improve existing devices and instruments?
+Then this minor is for you.
+What will you be doing?
+By following the Minor Embedded Systems you will learn to design and program state-of-the-art microcontroller systems and work with embedded vision systems.
+You will be able to find intelligent solutions for the internet (internet of things, IoT), industrial or consumer appliances.